ddfridley/react-action-state-path/README.md

             super(props, 'key' [, debugLevel]);    // the 'key' is the name of the property name used to identify the children. left out it will be 'key'
         }

-        segmentToState(action) {  // return the state for the component based on it's action.segment part of the url when starting from a specific URL var nextRASP= // calculate the RASP state based on action.segment for this component nextRASP.shape=// calculate the shape
+        // If a component does not contribute to the url path, segmentToState should not defined, don't add anything to delta.pathSegment and this component will not be part of the URL path segmentToState(action) {  // return the state for the component based on it's action.segment part of the url when starting from a specific URL var nextRASP= // calculate the RASP state based on action.segment for this component nextRASP.shape=// calculate the shape